Biga715/codeBlack/README.md

 # codeBlack
 # Running Locally
-- cd into repo and into my-app.
+- cd into repo
-- run 'npm install' and 'npm start'
+- run 'npm install' and 'node server.js'
-- open another terminal, cd into repo, and run 'node server.js'
+- open another terminal, cd into repo, then into my-app, and run 'npm start' **there is a proxy so the app won't run correctly if you don't start the server.js before starting the app server**
 - open on localhost:3000 (the socket server was set to work on :3000 so another port won't make it work)
 # Beginning Prototypes
 ![Home Page](https://user-images.githubusercontent.com/59845198/110538397-a04bf580-80e9-11eb-89ad-35257314f1db.png)